You Can Do This Stairs Workout in 15 Minutes—at Home

 Want to take your fitness level to new heights?
 Scale a flight of stairs.
 You’ll crank up your heart rate, burn fat, and engage your glutes, hamstrings, quadriceps, and core more intensely than you would treading on flat ground.
 Michelle Lovitt, a Los Angeles–based exercise physiologist and personal trainer, routinely sends her clients huffing and puffing up and down all 189 steps of the infamously steep Santa Monica stairs.
-But here she has created a plan that’s ideal for those just starting out.
+But here, she has created a plan that’s ideal for those just learning how to start working out.
 All you need is a staircase with about 15 steps, indoors or out.
-Rocky sound track optional.
+(Rocky sound track optional.)
+For best results, pair with stretching exercises after to keep your muscles loose and ready for the next workout.

 To get blood flowing in your legs, climb the stairs slowly, keeping your shoulders back and looking straight ahead, then walk down.
 Repeat three more times.
 Next, run up the stairs, then walk down.
 On the descent, put most of your weight on your heels so that your glutes (rather than your knees) absorb the impact.
 Repeat three more times.